THE MYTHS AND LEGENDS OF KING ARTHUR AND THE KNIGHTS OF THE ROUND TABLE

 PROG REVIEWER

 3 stars As a concept album, ARTHUR is irredeemably flawed.
 The original A-side consists of just three-songs-and-a-bit.
-The first and longest song is devoted to the story of Arthur pulling the sword "from the stone and anvil", the second proper song is a love song to Queen Guinevere (with an wonderfully cheesy minimoog solo), and the third is the evocation of a battle.
+The first and longest song is devoted to the story of Arthur pulling the sword "from the stone and anvil", the second proper song is a love song adressed to Queen Guinevere (with an wonderfully cheesy minimoog solo), and the third is the evocation of a battle.
 After that, most of the B-side is devoted to King Arthur's downfall.
 In contrast to JOURNEY TO THE CENTRE OF THE EARTH, it just doesn't make for a proper story.
 All you get is bits and snippets from an unwritten epic.
-"Like Richard Wagner performed on ice" was how the critics described it, when Rick had his show actually performed on ice.
-And that's how it feels.
+"Like Richard Wagner performed on ice" was how the critics described it, when Rick actually had his show performed on ice.
+And that's just how it feels.

 I can't predict if you will love or hate this album.
 It's a curiosity; but admirers of symphonic prog really shouldn't miss it.